AnnRaaPiks/AIdeas/README.md

 -	Then, feed the spectrograms to an ML framework, specific for an embedded system.
 -	From this ML framework, you get a “command recognizer”.
 -	And this in turn gives you a “command responder” which will handle your own recorded music training session, for this concerned tune.

+TFLite for microcontrollers may be useful here.
+Some type of neural network may be used - like a transformer.
+But for the fun of it - what will happen if we test even simpler ways like logistic regression?

 The ML solution is not meant to be spread to other than the specific teacher/student pair.
 It is still “their lesson” with the same material as for an IRL lesson.
 That should help to avoid immaterial property rights problems which would otherwise occur.